 As you can see in the above diagram, there were three sections to this structure that the priest would have to pass through in order to get to the Presence of God at the Ark of the Covenant.
 These three areas consisted of the Outer Court, Holy Place, and Holy of Holies.
-The The arrow on the right in the diagram, indicates where they would begin, and it of course began at the door or threshold of the Tabernacle, with a sacrifice.
+The arrow on the right in the diagram indicates where they would begin, and it, of course, began at the door or threshold of the Tabernacle, with a sacrifice.

 Jesus was the sacrificial lamb for us

 “Behold!
 The Lamb of God who takes away the sin of the world!